 This is our primary service, allowing you to format your manuscript with a web-based interface.
-(If you are interested in our custom formatting instead, please see Custom formatting).

 Take a look at the fake detective novel Sam Speedo (Bathing Suit Detective).